-Any future impairment charge or changes in valuation allowances could adversely affect our financial condition and result in a violation of the financial covenants of our revolving credit facilities, which could trigger a default under those facilities and adversely affect our liquidity.

-Our revolving credit facilities allow for up to \$300 million of non-cash, non-recurring goodwill or investment impairment charges to be taken between July 1, 2003 and September 30, 2004 (of which, as of September 30, 2003, we have recorded \$250.7 million), as well as up to \$70 million of non-cash, non-recurring impairment charges relating to the remaining book value of Motorsports and unlimited impairment charges relating to capital expenditures made since January 1, 2003 on behalf of Motorsports.
-Any charges in excess of these limits, or the recording of additional impairment charges not related to Motorsports, may adversely affect our compliance with the financial covenants of our revolving credit facilities.
+Any future impairment charge or changes in valuation allowances could also adversely affect our financial condition and result in a violation of the financial covenants of our revolving credit facilities, which require us and our consolidated subsidiaries to maintain minimum levels of consolidated EBITDA (as defined in such facilities) and minimum ratios of consolidated EBITDA to debt for borrowed money and interest expense.
+A violation of any of these financial covenants could trigger a default under these facilities and adversely affect our liquidity.
+For purposes of determining compliance with these financial covenants, we added back to EBITDA \$300 million of non-cash, non-recurring goodwill or investment impairment charges otherwise required to be taken between September 30, 2003 and March 31, 2004, and may add back to EBITDA up to \$50 million of non-cash, non-recurring impairment charges relating to the remaining book value of Motorsports and unlimited impairment charges relating to capital expenditures made since January 1, 2003 on behalf of Motorsports.
+Any charges in excess of these limits, or the recording of additional impairment charges not related to Motorsports, would reduce EBITDA under these facilities and thus may adversely affect our compliance with these covenants.

-We will be incurring significant costs in the near term in connection with our planned restructuring program.
+We have significant costs yet to be incurred in the near term in connection with our restructuring program.
 The timing and ultimate amount of charges, and the savings we ultimately realize, may differ from what we currently expect.

 We are executing a restructuring program to reduce costs permanently through further headcount reductions and real estate consolidation.
-We currently expect to incur up to approximately \$250 million of charges in connection with the restructuring program.
-Some of these charges will be incurred in periods ending after December 31, 2003.
-There is no guarantee that the timing and ultimate amount of charges we record, and the savings we ultimately realize, will not differ from what we currently expect.
-As of September 30, 2003, we have recorded \$142.4 million of restructuring charges (of which \$136.2 million were cash charges).
+We currently expect to incur up to approximately \$300 million of charges, including amounts classified in office and general expenses, in connection with this program.
+Some of these charges have been and will be incurred in periods ending after March 31, 2004.
+There is no guarantee that the timing and ultimate amount of charges we record, and the savings we ultimately realize, will meet our current expectations.
+As of March 31, 2004, we have recorded \$238.2 million of restructuring charges and \$24.1 million of charges related to the acceleration of amortization of leasehold improvements on premises included in the 2003 program.

-The restructuring and related costs could adversely affect our financial condition and result in a violation of the financial covenants of our revolving credit facilities, which could trigger a default under those facilities and adversely affect our liquidity.
-The revolving credit facilities allow for up to \$275 million of restructuring charges (of which up to \$240 million may be cash charges) to be recorded in our financial statements through the fiscal quarter ending March 31, 2004.
-Any charges in excess of these limits, or the recording of restructuring charges in periods after March 31, 2004 may adversely affect our compliance with the financial covenants of our revolving credit facilities.
+The restructuring and related costs could adversely affect our financial condition and result in a violation of the financial covenants of our revolving credit facilities relating to minimum required levels of consolidated EBITDA (as defined in such facilities) and ratios of consolidated EBITDA to debt for borrowed money and interest expense, which could trigger a default under those facilities and adversely affect our liquidity.
+The revolving credit facilities permit up to \$275 million of restructuring charges (of which up to \$240 million may be cash charges) recorded in our financial statements through the fiscal quarter ending September 30, 2004 to be added back to EBITDA when determining our compliance with financial covenants contained in the facilities.
+Any charges in excess of these limits, or the recording of restructuring charges in periods after September 30, 2004, may adversely affect our compliance with these covenants.